-Based on this method, a company can select those projects that have ARR higher than the minimum rate established by the company.
-And, it can reject the projects having ARR less than the expected rate of return.
+Based on this method, a company can select projects with an ARR higher than the minimum rate established by the company.
+It can also reject projects with an ARR less than the expected rate of return.

 Discounted Cash Flow Methods

-As mentioned above, traditional methods do not take into the account time value of money.
-Rather, these methods take into consideration present and future flow of incomes.
-However, the DCF method accounts for the concept that a rupee earned today is worth more than a rupee earned tomorrow.
-This means that DCF methods take into account both profitability and time value of money.
+As mentioned above, traditional methods do not take into account the time value of money.
+Instead, these methods take into consideration the present and future flow of incomes.
+However, the DCF method accounts for the concept that a dollar earned today is worth more than a dollar earned tomorrow.
+This means that DCF methods consider both profitability and time value of money.

 Net Present Value Method (NPV)

-NPV is the sum of the present values of all the expected incremental cash flows of a project discounted at a required rate of return less than the present value of the cost of the investment.
+The NPV is the sum of the present values of all the expected incremental cash flows of a project discounted at a required rate of return that is less than the present value of the cost of the investment.

 If a project’s NPV is less than zero or negative, the same must be rejected.
-Further, if there is more than one project with positive NPV, then the project with the highest NPV shall be selected.
+Further, if there is more than one project with a positive NPV, then the project with the highest NPV should be selected.

 NPV = CF1/(1 + k)1 + ………..
 CFn/ (1 + k)n + CF0